rileysmindcom/Assignments-CISC-191/Assignment-1.md

 # Why did I select this specific sorting algorithm?
-I chose this specific algorithm because it was a simple and easy approach when I decided to implement small arrays.
-In my case, there were fewer than 20 elements for its requirements.
-This approach aims to achieve the lab objectives based on this assignment.
+I saw the bubble sort algorithm as an easy method to implement for small arrays.
+Because the assignment has fewer than 20 elements, this allowed me to sort out the arrays in descending order.

 # Challenges Faced
-Some of the challenges I faced were sorting things in descending order rather than ascending order.
+The challenges I faced were sorting things in descending order rather than ascending order.
 I saw that it was important to adjust the conditions by using comparison so the large numbers would come first.